 What are some of the highlights of this year’s culture days?

 It totally depends on what you’re interested in!
-Since some of the events take place online this year, and the event has been extended (usually it takes places over 3 days), you can take part in something new every day.
+Since some of the events take place online this year, and the event is taking place over the course of a month, you can take part in something new every day.
 There are artist demonstrations, live and pre-recorded workshops, self-guided art tours, panel discussions, live-streamed musical performances, and more to participate in.

 I’m a history buff: What should I check out?